James Agee

 How many books has James Agee written?

 James Agee has written 16 books excluding contributions to anthologies.
-2 books in the Agee on Film Series, 2 Standalone Novels, 1 Short Story/Novella, 3 books in the Collections, 7 books in the Non-Fiction Books, 1 book in the American Poets Project Series.
+2 books in the Agee on Film Series, 2 Standalone Novels, 1 Short Story/Novella, 3 Collections, 7 Non-Fiction Books, 1 book in the American Poets Project Series.